SYNRGY7-Kelompok-6/connect-bca-mobile/README.md

 2. **Navigate:** Use the accessible navigation bar to move through different sections.
 3. **Check Balance:** View your real-time account balance on the home screen.
 4. **Make Payments:** Use the QRIS feature for quick payments or transfer funds directly.

+## 🔄 Application Distribution

+You can access the latest builds of the Connect application through the following platforms:

+- **GitHub Releases:** The latest version of the app is available on the [GitHub Releases](https://github.com/SYNRGY7-Kelompok-6/connect-bca-mobile/releases) page.
+Each release corresponds to a specific version, following semantic versioning (MAJOR.MINOR.PATCH).

+- **Firebase App Distribution:** To access beta versions and receive updates, use the following [invite link](https://appdistribution.firebase.dev/i/d6a5c47fde5eca61).
+This link will grant you access to the app distribution where you can download and install the app directly on your Android device.

 ## 🔍 Accessibility
 The application has been designed with accessibility as a priority, featuring: